top of page

 August 16th - 30th, 2024

 Please join us on this great Romancing the Highlands Journey that will take us on the West Highland Jacobite Steam Train also known as the Hogwarts Express from Fort William to Mallaig and a Stathspey Railway Old Fashioned Luncheon Train Journey and then Bo'ness & Kinneil Railway.
-We will take a Moray Firth Puffin Cruises Wildlife Trip, a Two Hour Private Charter Loch Linnhe Cruise aboard the Elsie, a Private Charter Cruise around the island of Lismore from Oban and a Loch Tay Safari Cruise.
+We will take a Moray Firth Wildlife Cruise, a Two Hour Private Charter Loch Linnhe Cruise aboard the Elsie, and a Private Charter Cruise around the island of Lismore from Oban.

-We will also take in the Forth and Clyde Canal with the Scottish Kelpies, Blair Castle, the House of Bruar, Highland Wildlife Safari, Iain Burnett Highland Chocolatier, Glamis Castle, Dunnottar Castle, Huntly Castle, Elgin Cathedral, Sueno's Stone, Culloden Battlefield, St. Conan's Kirk, Stirling Castle, Edinburgh's Georgian House, A Routemaster Vintage Afternoon Tea Bus Tour and it all begins with a Performance of the Royal Edinburgh Military Tattoo on Edinburgh Castle Esplanade!
+We will also take in the Forth and Clyde Canal with the Scottish Kelpies, Blair Castle, the House of Bruar, Iain Burnett Highland Chocolatier, Glamis Castle, Dunnottar Castle, Huntly Castle, Elgin Cathedral, Sueno's Stone, Culloden Battlefield, St. Conan's Kirk, before opening entry into Stirling Castle, Edinburgh's Georgian House, A Routemaster Vintage Afternoon Tea Bus Tour and it all begins with a Performance of the Royal Edinburgh Military Tattoo on Edinburgh Castle Esplanade!

-Price includes 15 Nights Accommodation, 9 Dinners, 11 Lunches and Breakfast Each Morning, all activities, sightseeing and entrance fees as listed in itinerary, all taxes, fees and service charges.
+Price includes 15 Nights Accommodation, 11 dinners, 11 lunches and breakfast each morning, all activities, sightseeing and entrance fees as listed in itinerary, all taxes, fees and service charges.
 Guided minibus travel with airport pick up drop off and luggage handling.
 As with any tour that includes ferries and boat cruises we are at the mercy of the weather and things can and quite often do change.
 You must be willing to abide by any and all changes on this tour if you decide to travel with us.

 Pre Tour - August 15th - You will have the day to relax at our Edinburgh accommodation and get adjusted to the time change before the tour starts the following morning.
 Overnight near Edinburgh.